Article · Apr 10, 2026

 return new Response(JSON.stringify({ status: 'sent' }), { status: 200 });

 The “does this user exist” check is gone.
 The SDK handles the lookup internally and silently does nothing if the email is not registered.
-Your edge function does not need to know either way.
+Your edge function never needs to know either way.

-The downstream effect is that real users who entered a valid email get the reset link in their inbox a few seconds later.
-Real users who entered an invalid email (typo, wrong account, forgot which email they used) get the same confirmation page and learn from the absence of email in their inbox.
-Attackers get nothing useful.
+Real users who entered a valid email get the reset link in their inbox.
+Real users who entered an invalid email (typo, wrong account, forgot which address they used) get the same confirmation page and learn from the absence of email.
+Attackers get nothing useful from the endpoint.

 Status codes are the easy half.
-Response times are the harder half.
 If your reset flow does meaningful work for valid users (sending the email, writing audit rows, updating session state), that work takes time.
-The “no such user” path now exits at the SDK level, which is faster.
-The timing channel is open.
+The “no such user” path exits at the SDK level, which is faster.
+The timing channel is still open.

-Option 1: pad the fast path.
-Add a sleep to make the timings match.
-The simple version:
+Pad the fast path.
+Add a sleep to make the timings match:

 const start = Date.now();